 Colour Me Autumn

 Colours have an emotional effect on the brain.
 Learn more about it here.
 What I find interesting is how nature uses colour to help us prepare for the seasonal change.
 Get out and enjoy autumn but consider how nature and culture has incorporated the energies of the fall colours to help us balance our own energies in preparation for the fallow dark season of winter to follow.
 The colours of autumn – the reds, oranges and gold’s represent the first three chakras in our bodies.
 Embrace these colours to attune your internal energy with the vibrational energy of the autumn season.

 Gold or Yellow – the solar plexus chakra represents our inner strength and outer confidence.
-Bring the energy of gold and support for the solar plexus chakra into your body by absorbing as much sunlight as possible to build up your melatonin and vitamin D levels.
-Walking – exercises and strengthens your muscles and builds confidence in your physical being.
+Bring the energy and support of gold for the solar plexus chakra into your body by absorbing as much sunlight as possible to build up your melatonin and vitamin D levels.
+Walking exercises and strengthens your muscles and builds confidence in your physical being.
 Meditation supports a balanced emotion state of mind for inner strength.
-The golden foods of autumn are whole grains, seeds and nuts and vegetables such a corn and squash plus fruit like pears.
+The golden foods of autumn are whole grains, seeds and nuts and vegetables such a corn and squash plus fall harvested fruit like pears.
 Turmeric and ginger add flavour to your autumn diet as well.

 Harvest The Ideas In Your Mind

 Did you make hay while the sun shone or were you lying on a beach somewhere this summer with a margarita in your hand?
 The autumn equinox or Mabon for any pagans or witches out there, is the time of the harvest.
 For the vast majority of us, we no longer work in the fields but we do regularly make plans and produce ideas and grow projects.
 Autumn is a time to access what you have produced so far this year.
 Remember all those New Year resolutions way back in January?
 How did you do?